-- This is Francesco Guardi's version of the Rialto Bridge from the east numerous times throughout his career and seems to have favoured a viewpoint at about this distance down the Grand Canal. - Guardi has distanced his work from that of Canaletto by painting a more generalized view that captures the picturesque possibilities afforded by Venice's untidiness.
-The rooftops, boats, oars and figures have been delineated with a flickering scrawl of the paintbrush and the overall effect is arguably more stylised and atmospheric.
+Guardi's view of the Rialto, in contrast to Canaletto's meticulous approach, captures the picturesque possibilities afforded by Venice's untidiness.
+The rooftops, boats, oars and figures have been delineated with a flickering scrawl of the paintbrush and the overall effect is arguably more stylised and atmospheric."
+[1]